Frank Cavallaro was the official candidate for the Mount Royal riding in the 2021 federal election and is our current

 He spent over 3 years in Sherbrooke, when the Weather Network called Frank to work as an on-camera weather person in 1988.
 Frank also worked at Mix 96 Montreal but then got the job for which he became a household name in Mount Royal and across the Island of Montreal as the main weather presenter at CFCF-CTV Montreal for 17 years.
 He also worked as a roving reporter on the former Montreal Today show on CFCF.
 Frank would then move on to the same duties at CBC Montreal's 6 pm news for another 12 years before retiring in December 2019.

 Frank is a proud Canadian with an Italian heritage, a federalist, and fluently trilingual (English, French and Italian).
-Like many, he is a long-time Liberal supporter who became increasingly disappointed with the Party under Justin Trudeau's leadership, the "final straw" coming with the handling of the pandemic and, in particular, the Liberals' failed vaccination procurement that caused excessive hardship for young people and the lives of far too many senior citizens.
+Like many, he is a long-time Liberal supporter who became increasingly disappointed with the Party under Justin Trudeau's leadership, the "final straw" coming with the handling of the pandemic and the Liberals' failed vaccination procurement that caused excessive hardship for young people and the lives of far too many senior citizens.
 He passionately believes that a change in government is necessary and that he can be a strong voice for residents of Mount Royal and the Greater Montreal region.